Banker Bilo: Plot

 After reuniting with Zeyno and her parents, Bilo is offered a job in a plastics factory by Zeyno's father.
 To Bilo's surprise, the factory owner is none other than Mahmut himself.
 Mahmut, who is well aware of Bilo's honesty, hires him as a janitor for one of his apartments instead.
 There, it is revealed that Zeyno is actually working as a maid for Mahmut and he, too, is interested in her despite being married.
 Zeyno only accepts Mahmut's advancements because he promised to divorce from his wife and marry her.
 Necla gets suspicious that her husband might be cheating on her while she is away, so Mahmut organizes a plot: He fakes an engagement between Bilo and Zeyno so Necla would think that there is actually nothing between them since she got engaged by her free will.
 Bilo, unaware of this plot, is overjoyed by this and thanks Mahmut for supporting this.

 Mahmut gets an opportunity to take over a soft drink factory in Germany, but he is hesitant to sign the contract since he can't trust any of his power-hungry executives.
 Departing to another country would need a temporary director, who would be able to do anything with Mahmut's companies as long as he is abroad.
 A sudden twist of the events changes Mahmut's mind: Mahmut asks Bilo to use the janitor's apartment to meet his secret lover, to which Bilo agrees out of his friendship.
 As the other janitors warn him that the secret lover is none other than Zeyno, Bilo is enraged as he finds them together.
 Realizing that Bilo won't even turn against Mahmut even under such circumstances, he decides to give Bilo control over all his companies and departs to Germany, with the intention of getting rid of Bilo once and for all afterwards.

 During this one week, Bilo uses this power to change the ownership of everything Maho is owning: His construction company, his plastic factory, his apartments, his office, his accounts, everything.
 Mahmut is thrown out of his own apartment and an entrance is denied to him.
 A brief confrontation with Bilo ends up bitterly for Mahmut.
 Bilo has successfully taken his revenge on Mahmut.

 Immediately after that, Zeyno and her parents confront him with the hope that Bilo would forgive them.
-Bilo brashes them and reveals that he is engaged to Mahmut's ex-wife Necla and left his honest ways once and for all, explaining that he, as a banker and factory owner, has nothing to do with a simple maid and all the people around him have killed his old self together.
+Bilo brushes them and reveals that he is engaged to Mahmut's ex-wife Necla and left his honest ways once and for all, explaining that he, as a banker and factory owner, has nothing to do with a simple maid and all the people around him have killed his old self together.